Contrasting First Northwest Bancorp (FNWB) and Its Peers

 |2.21

-First Northwest Bancorp presently has a consensus target price of $20.00, suggesting a potential upside of 13.70%.
-As a group, “Savings institutions, except federal” companies have a potential downside of 7.60%.
-Given First Northwest Bancorp’s higher probable upside, research analysts clearly believe First Northwest Bancorp is more favorable than its competitors.
+First Northwest Bancorp presently has a consensus price target of $20.00, suggesting a potential upside of 13.12%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 8.69%.
+Given First Northwest Bancorp’s higher possible upside, equities research analysts plainly believe First Northwest Bancorp is more favorable than its peers.

 Profitability